 When a burglar enters a home, they’re generally looking to get in and out within a few minutes.
 They will take whatever’s valuable and close to hand.
 This might be something they saw through a window, whatever’s lying out in plain sight or valuables in obvious spots like jewellery in jewellery boxes, car keys on a key rack and handbags left on a table.

-According to RACQ, the following were the most commonly stolen items during break-and-enter home burglaries in 2015:
+According to RACQ, the following were the most commonly stolen items during break-and-enter home burglaries:

 How do I protect my business or home from burglary?

 One of the main takeaways might be that the oldest tricks don’t work anymore.
 Fake signs of occupancy might no longer work as deterrents and might even make a house seem like a more attractive target.

 Fake security measures might have a similar effect, with burnt out security lights or cobwebbed security cameras simultaneously indicating that there may be something worth stealing and that the area is less secure than it initially appears.

 The following are some of the main takeaways: